Kornil/whiteboard-programming-challenges/README.md

 # Mixed JS Challenges

 Whiteboard test challenge prep.
-Some of the projects are not meant to be run, as the code provided abstracts some parts for increased readibility.
+Some of the projects are not meant to be run, as the code provided abstracts some parts for increased readability.

 Challenges are meant to use node8.